Scoring Strategic Agents: A model of predictive scoring

-The intermediary's scoring rule induces a game between the sender and receiver. \cref{fig:flow_of_information} illustrates the flow of information in this game.
-The sender observes her private type $(\h, \g)$ and then chooses how much to distort each feature.
-Her distorted feature vector $x$ is realized and observed by the intermediary.
-The intermediary assigns the score $f(x)$ and passes it to the receiver.
-The receiver updates his beliefs about the sender's latent characteristic and takes a decision $y$.
+The intermediary's scoring rule induces a game between the sender and the receiver. \cref{fig:flow_of_information} illustrates the flow of information in this game.
+The sender observes her private type $(\h, \d)$ and then chooses how much to distort each feature.
+Her distorted feature vector $x$ is observed by the intermediary.
+The intermediary assigns the score $f(x)$.
+The receiver observes the score $f(x)$, but not the feature vector $x$.
+The receiver updates his beliefs about the sender's quality $\th$ and makes a decision $y$.
 Finally, payoffs are realized.